Mixture of Linear Models Co-supervised by Deep Neural Networks: Experiments

 \section{Experiments}

 In this section, we present experimental results of the proposed methods.
-We demonstrate prediction accuracy of MLM based on cells (MLM-cell) and EPICs (MLM-EPIC), and interpret the formed EPICs by LDS and PR methods.
-We use five real-world datasets: two TCGA datasets (Section \ref{sec:tcga}), one Parkinson's disease (PD) clinical dataset (Section \ref{sec:pd}) for classification, the bike sharing demand data (Section \ref{sec:bike}), and California housing price data (Section \ref{sec:calhousing}) for regression task.
+We demonstrate prediction accuracy of MLM based on cells (MLM-cell) and EPICs (MLM-EPIC), and interpret the formed EPICs by the LDS and PR methods. {\revisionii We use one synthesized dataset and five real datasets of different fields}: two {\revision The-Cancer-Genome-Atlas (TCGA)} datasets (Section \ref{sec:tcga}), one Parkinson's disease (PD) clinical dataset (Section \ref{sec:pd}) for classification, the bike sharing demand data (Section \ref{sec:bike}), and California housing price data (Section \ref{sec:calhousing}) for regression.

-We compare the prediction accuracy of MLM-cell and MLM-EPIC with the following methods: random forest (RF) \citep{breiman2001random}, support vector machine (SVR) \citep{cortes1995support}, multilayer perceptron (MLP), linear regression (LR), generalized additive model (GAM) \citep{hastie1990generalized}, Spatial Autoregressive (SAR) \citep{pysal2007} (for California housing price data that include spatial variables), multivariate adaptive regression splines (MARS) (only for regression tasks, i.e., bike sharing and California housing datasets) \citep{friedman1991multivariate}.
-To fit these models, the following python packages are utilized: \textbf{pygam} for GAM, \textbf{pyearth} for MARS, \textbf{pysal} for SAR, and \textbf{scikit-learn} for the other methods.
+We compare the prediction accuracy of MLM-cell and MLM-EPIC with the following methods: {\revision nearest class mean (NCM) (k-means is applied to the feature vectors to generate $100$ classes)~\citep{webb2003statistical}}, random forest (RF) \citep{breiman2001random}, support vector machine (SVM) \citep{cortes1995support}, multilayer perceptron (MLP), linear regression (LR) {\revision (specifically, logistic regression for KIRC, SKCM and PD data, and Poisson regression for Bike Sharing data)}, generalized additive model (GAM) \citep{hastie1990generalized}, Spatial Autoregressive (SAR) \citep{pysal2007} (for California housing price data that include spatial variables), multivariate adaptive regression splines (MARS) (only for regression tasks, i.e., bike sharing and California housing datasets) \citep{friedman1991multivariate}, {\revision mixture of expert neural networks (MOE) \citep{jacobs1991adaptive}}, {\revision cluster-weighted modeling(CWM) \citep{gershenfeld1997nonlinear} (for KIRC, SKCM, and PD data, CWM is not applied because the estimated covariance matrix is singular).} The following python packages are used: \textbf{pygam} for GAM, \textbf{pyearth} for MARS, \textbf{pysal} for SAR, and \textbf{scikit-learn} {\revision for LR, RF, SVM.
+CWM is provided by the \textbf{flexCWM} R package.}